oznogon/gattaibushido-public/rules/05_coach.md

 If they still don't get the hint, you can just invoke the **+Tarry** trigger, to subtly let them know that the clock is ticking.

+### Omens and Jokers

+The Jokers and Omens are integral to your control of the story's pacing.
+They're also a key source of your Threats' powers.
+The Pilots will balance between using theirs for immediate power and saving them for later, while you must balance between keeping yours out (to empower your Threats) and spending them to push the story along.
+There's a mess of balancing going on here, believe you me.

+By keeping your eyes on the number of Omens in play, you can know how dangerous your Threats will be when conflicts arise.
+We recommend aiming to keep at least one in play at all times, if you can manage it, either from the Pilots' Deck or your own.

+For more on Jokers and Omens, see the basic cards rules on p.
+XX

+### Ripples

+As the players explore the story, they may have their Pilots affect the world in unexpectedly dangerous ways.
+Their actions and intentions can have unintended consequences that aren't always worthy of playing Gambits and Throwdowns.

+In such cases, you may still want there to be *some* minor mechanical impact on the game, and that's where Ripples come in handy.
+Whenever an entirely story-driven portent arises during play, you can choose to visibly Discard a card from your Deck.
+The following in-game event examples would each be Ripple-worthy:

+* A Team taboo is broken inadvertently
+* A teammate or ally insults a Pilot's dead father.
+* A character rolls three sevens in a game of dice at the barracks.
+* Coach manages to Block three times in a row.
+* A Pilot unknowingly takes a course of action that helps out the enemy.

+The triggers for Ripples are entirely spontaneous, and there is no hard science to bringing them into play.
+Just be on the lookout for strange coincidences and unintentionally dark moments of story that may arise, and remember your Threes and Sevens.
+The primary purpose of Ripples is to push through the cards and bring forth new Omens more rapidly.

+Omens and Ripples have similar thematic feel, but there is a distinct mechanical difference in how they enter play.
+Omens are mechanical results of the revelation of Jokers, and are accompanied by additional reactionary narration.
+Ripples on the other hand are mechanical reactions to "ominous" events and narrations that occur spontaneously during play, and are not reliant upon Jokers.

-### Waves and Storms - REWRITE 2018
+### Waves and Storms: Your Techs

-Waves and Storms are Coach's special actions that he can take at predetermined times in order to make the Pilots' lives more complicated and dangerous.
+**Waves** and **Storms** are Coach's core special tools for making the Pilots' lives more complicated and dangerous.
 Waves tend to have smaller and/or more direct and localized effects.
 Storms are much more heinous, and frequently broad-reaching.

 Waves and Storms come directly from the Threats in any particular scenario.
 High- and/or Multi-Threat scenarios will likely have multiple Wave and Storm options.

 When the rules call for a Wave or Storm, you can only trigger *one* of those available to you, unless the rules specifically say otherwise.
+When the rules call for a Storm, however, you can choose to trigger a Wave instead.

-Regardless of the mechanics, every wave and storm *must* have a suitable narrative description.
-Coach can't just say "Okay, I do a Wave, so Janys takes 1 damage" and move on.
+Regardless of the mechanics, every Wave and Storm *must* have a suitable narrative description.
+Coach can't just say "Okay, I do a Wave, so Jannys takes 1 damage" and move on.
 You must describe what exactly is happening in the story that is causing this damage.
-This can be tricky for those unexpectedly triggered by Crisis Path events, but by keeping aware of your Threats and their abilities, you should be able to come up with some ideas.
+By keeping aware of your Omens and your Threats' abilities, you should be able to come up with some ideas.

 Every Scenario comes default with a basic Wave and Storm event built-in.
 All others come from custom Threats in the Scenario.

 Waves and Storms are primarily triggered by three events during play:

-* Crisis Path Steps (aka Omens)
+* Crisis Path Steps
-* Throwdown "Trigger" Actions (require discards of faces or aces)
+* The "Activate Wave or Storm" Assist action in Throwdowns
 * Some Threat actions

-# Coach: Meta-Game Structure
+# Coach: Campaign Structure

-Most of the rest of this text talks about mechanics and numbers and math and gee whiz, but this section here is about managing the greater meta-flow of sessions and scenarios.

 If you've made it this far, you've probably figured out that ***Gattaibushido:FUSION!*** has a somewhat different approach to a lot of the same tasks as other RPGs.
 However, the biggest hurdle for new players tends to be figuring out the expected flow of process.
 Hopefully this section can help you get over those bumps and smooth out your play experience.

-Contained within are details on the basic game structure for the two expected modes of play: Campaign Mode, and One-Shot Mode.

-## Campaign Mode

-In Campaign play, you are all expecting to play this story for multiple sessions.
-I've found that 13 sessions or so tends to be a good story arc, and with proper adjudication of Lessons and Evolution votes, this can see the original Pilots grow into very capable characters - provided they live that long, of course.
+This game is primarily built and balanced around "campaign" play, meaning that you are expecting to play this story for multiple sessions.
+I've found that 13 sessions or so tends to make for a good story arc.
+With proper adjudication of Lessons and Evolution votes, this can see the original Pilots grow into very capable characters - provided they live that long, of course.

-### Session 1: First Contact and Creation
+## Session 1: First Contact and Creation

 Campaigns work best if the group spends the entire first meetup session just talking about the game they want to play, and the story they want to tell.
 During that process, they should run through the **First Contact** tutorial scene, and then afterward make their characters together as a group.

-#### Start with a Blank Slate
+### Start with a Blank Slate

 This means story *and* rules!
 Don't pre-write the world details, and likewise don't front-load the rules!
 Trust in the First Contact scene to kickstart both story and rules knowledge, and you'll be good to go.

-#### Run the First Contact
+### Run the First Contact

 The First Contact kicks off the game and the grander story.
 It is both tutorial and world-building session.
 Every game should begin with one *before* the actual player character Pilots are even discussed at all.

-#### Run the Team Creation Sequence
+### Run the Team Creation Sequence

 After the First Contact, run the Team Creation process.
 Coach's involvement with this will largely be one of mechanical guidance and "story wrangling," as you ask questions of the group and encourage them to add more details to the world.